Determine Your Eligibility

 - a resident of British Columbia, a Canadian citizen or permanent resident of Canada (if you are applying as a corporation, and none of your shareholders live in B.C., you must appoint a resident manager).

 You, your resident manager (if you have one) and any identified shareholders and partners, will also need to consent to a criminal record search and in some cases a review of your driver’s record.
 Having a criminal record or driving infraction does not automatically mean that we will turn down your application.
-We will look carefully at the circumstances of your case and how they relate to the responsibilities that go with holding a liquor-primary licence.
-See Submitting your liquor-primary licence application for more information.
+We will look carefully at the circumstances of your case and how they relate to the responsibilities that go with holding a food-primary licence.
+See Submitting your food-primary licence application for more information.

 If you have held a liquor licence before, we will also look at your history as a liquor licensee.
-A poor history as a licensee may make it more difficult for you to qualify for a liquor-primary licence.
+A poor history as a licensee may make it more difficult for you to qualify for a food-primary licence.

 you must be the owner of the business and have a "valid interest" in the property where the establishment will be located (i.e., you own, or have a lease on, the property and facilities that will not expire for at least 12 months from the date we issue your licence), and